 What is cyber resilience?

-The first phase of a cyber resilience programme involves being able to effectively identify, assess and manage the risks associated with an organisation’s network and information systems, including those across the supply chain.
+The first element of a cyber resilience programme involves being able to identify, assess and manage the risks associated with network and information systems, including those across the supply chain.

 Find out more >>